Most Hated NFL Players of All Time

 Suh is also hated for his dirty style of play, which included him stomping on a Packers’ lineman in 2011, netting him a two-game suspension.
 He’s been fined over $600,000 due to personal foul penalties and was named the league’s least liked player by Forbes.

-9. Cam Newton
+10. Cam Newton

 Position: Quarterback

-Career: 10 seasons (2011-present)
+Career: 10 seasons (2011-21)

 Teams: Carolina Panthers, New England Patriots

-Famous words: “I see myself not only as a football player but an entertainer and icon.” — Cam Newton
+Famous words: “I see myself not only as a football player but an entertainer and icon.” —Cam Newton

 Bottom Line: Cam Newton

 And it’s not just the old-school, “get off my lawn” crowd that has gone after Newton, as even high schoolers have done the same.
-At a recent camp hosted by Newton, a teenage player went after Newton to earn himself his 15 minutes of fame on social media.
+At a camp hosted by Newton, a teenage player went after Newton to earn himself his 15 minutes of fame on social media.

-8. Tony Romo
+9. Tony Romo

 Position: Quarterback